aspnetboilerplate/module-zero-forsaken/README.md

 -------

 * Read ASP.NET Identity Framework's documentation for more information on ASP.NET Identity Framework.
-* Download investigate source codes.
+* Download and investigate source codes.